CLAIRE-Labo/python-ml-research-template/README.md

        the [Getting Started](#getting-started) section.
     3. List your direct dependencies (with major versions when relevant) in the [Getting Started](#getting-started) section.
+    4. If you use datasets, describe how to obtain them in the [datasets](#datasets) section.
+       You can refer the users to `_data/README.md` and write the instructions there.
+       The template has a common directory structure across all installation methods.
+       So you should ask the users to put the data somewhere in the `data/` directory.
+       ```
+       PROJECT_ROOT/        # The root of the project can be any name.
+       ├── <project-name>/  # The root of the the git repository.
+       ├── data/            # This is from where the data will be read (will mount/symlink to somewhere by the user).
+       ├── outputs/         # This is where the outputs will be written (will mount/symlink to somewhere by the user).
+       ```
+       Otherwise, delete the section.
-    4. Delete this getting started, to only keep the project [Getting Started](#getting-started) section.
+    5. Delete this getting started, to only keep the project [Getting Started](#getting-started) section.

 You're off to a good start!
 Here are a few tips for keeping your project in a good shape.